Ron-Morales/CRUD-App-ASP.NET/README.md

- Basics ASP.NET Core CRUD Project using MVC and Razor Pages with Entity Framework Core
+ Basic ASP.NET Core CRUD Project using MVC and Razor Pages with Entity Framework Core